LesMuguro/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This is a function that adds two integers and prints the result.
+This is a function that prints all natural numbers from n to 98, followed by a new line.